cBournhonesque/lightyear/book/src/concepts/advanced_replication/prediction.md

 Status: no unit tests but tested in example.

-### Pre-predicted entity gets despawned
+### Prespawned entity gets despawned

-Same thing as Predicted entity getting despawned, but this time we are despawning the pre-predicted entity before we even received the server's confirmation. (this can happen if the entity is spawned and despawned soon after)
+Same thing as predicted entity getting despawned, but this time we are despawning the prespawned entity before we even received the server's confirmation. (this can happen if the entity is spawned and despawned soon after)

 Status:

-- pre-predicted despawn before we have received the server's replication, server doesn't despawn, rollback:
+- prespawned despawn before we have received the server's replication, server doesn't despawn, rollback:
     - no unit tests but tested in an example that it works
     - TODO: same problem as with normal predicted entities: only works if we get a rollback, which is not guaranteed
-- pre-predicted despawn before we have received the server's replication, server despawns, no rollback:
+- prespawned despawn before we have received the server's replication, server despawns, no rollback:
-    - the Predicted entity should visually get despawned (all components removed).
-When the server entity gets replicated, it should start re-using the Predicted entity, initiate a rollback, and see at the end of the rollback that the entity should indeed be despawned.
+    - the predicted entity should visually get despawned (all components removed).
+When the server entity gets replicated and matched, it should initiate a rollback, and see at the end of the rollback that the entity should indeed be despawned.
     - no unit tests but tested in an example that it works